John Arch (politician): Nebraska State Legislature

-As of 2025, Arch is the speaker of the Unicameral.
+Arch is the speaker of the Unicameral.
 He also serves on the Reference Committee, Rules Committee, Executive Board, Legislative Oversight Committee, the Legislature's Planning Committee, and Statewide Tourism And Recreational Water Access and Resource Sustainability Special Committee (created by Legislative Bill 406).

 Before assuming the role of Speaker, he had served on three committees: Health and Human Services, Urban Affairs, and General Affairs, and he was elected chair of the HHS Committee for the 107th Nebraska Legislature (2021–2022).
 He was an at-large member of the Nebraska Economic Development Task Force and served as chairman of the Youth Rehabilitation Treatment Center Special Oversight Committee.

 Arch semi-regularly keeps a senator's blog during active sessions on the Nebraska Legislature website.
 As he is currently Speaker for the Unicameral, Arch updates the Nebraska Legislature webpage for the Speaker, which generally consist of anything procedural going on in the Unicameral.

-District 14 of Nebraska's Legislative District includes the north-central portion of Sarpy County, including the cities of LaVista, Nebraska and Papillion, Nebraska.
+District 14 of Nebraska's Legislative District includes the north-central portion of Sarpy County, including the cities of La Vista, Nebraska and Papillion, Nebraska.